ggustafsson/VideoConversionSim.py/README.md

 under a short amount of time and is therefor not perfect but it can at least be used as a reference when developing something else.

+The best way to understand all of this is to read the file Project Report.pdf.

 Components
 ----------
 - VideoConversionSim.py: Simulates uploads and video conversions.